Gabe Vincent NBA Playoffs Player Props: Heat vs. Bucks

 Gabe Vincent Insights vs. the Bucks

-- This season, Gabe Vincent has made 3.4 shots per game, which adds up to 7.1% of his team's total makes.

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's tries from beyond the arc.
+- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

 - Vincent's opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On the glass, the Bucks are 20th in the league, conceding 44.2 rebounds per game.
+- On the boards, the Bucks are ranked 20th in the NBA, conceding 44.2 rebounds per game.

-- The Bucks are the fifth-ranked squad in the NBA, allowing 23.9 assists per contest.

-- Looking at 3-pointers, the Bucks are 11th in the league, giving up 12.1 makes per contest.
+- Looking at assists, the Bucks are ranked fifth in the NBA, allowing 23.9 per game.

 Gabe Vincent vs. the Bucks